Deuteration

 The conventional methods for the synthesis of deuterated compounds utilize D2 gas as the deuterium source, however, they have drawbacks.
 Other approaches have been employed to overcome the difficulties, such as catalytic H-D exchange reactions between Hand D2O.
 These methods are usually time consuming, they do not produce high purity D2 and require high pressure, special catalyst or excess amount of a strong base or acid.

-The H-Cube Mini Plus and the H-Cube Pro continuous flow systems are capable of generating deuterium gas from the electrolysis of D2O with 99,98% purity.
+The H-Cube® Mini Plus and the H-Cube® Pro continuous flow systems make deuteration effortless.
+These instruments are capable of generating deuterium gas from the electrolysis of D2O with 99,98% purity, which can be used safely and easily in continuous flow reactions.

 Continuous flow catalytic deuterodehalogenation